jyellick/fabric-wiki/Quorum-Change.md

 1. Ensure that all durable state of OBC and PBFT is persisted in the 'state'.
 Specifically:
-  * chaincode deployment currently does not store the chaincode source and other relevant parameters in the state
+  * chaincode deployment currently does not store the chaincode source and other relevant parameters in the state ([Issue 1054](https://github.com/hyperledger/fabric/issues/1054)
   * PBFT itself has a few parameters (quorum whitelist, "f" parameter, etc) that are not persisted in the state.
 Call this the "_durable configuration_".